alemidev/upub/README.md

    * remote servers will be given access to all posts from any of their users once they have authenticated themselves (with http signing)

 > [!TIP]
-> note that followers get expanded: addressing to `example.net/actor/followers` will address to anyone following actor that the server knows of, **at that time**
+> note that followers get expanded at insertion time: addressing to `example.net/actor/followers` will address to anyone following actor that the server knows of, **at that time**

 ## caching
 μpub **doesn't download remote media** to both minimize local resources requirement and avoid storing media that remotes want gone. to prevent leaking local user ip addresses, all media links are cloaked and proxied.

-while this just works for small instances, larger servers should set up aggressive caching on `/proxy/...` path: more info [in coming sections](#media-proxy-cache)
+while this just works for small instances, larger servers should set up aggressive caching on `/proxy/...` path: more info [in following sections](#media-proxy-cache)

 # deploy
 μpub is built with the needs of small deployments in mind: getting a dev instance up is as easy as running one command, and setting up for production just requires some config tweaking